ashe848/Friendly-Gatekeeper/README.md

 # Friendly-Gatekeeper

-A friendly extension of Gatekeeper for macOS
+## A friendly extension of Gatekeeper for macOS.
+Client-side sandbox enforcement based on per-execution policies that can be configured in a user-friendly manner.

 ## How to use
 Run `./friendly.sh` and pass it the name of an app, e.g.